Overview of Environments

 Note that only your programs built in the Configuration Portal are promoted to the live environment.
 User accounts and WebAdMIT templates, such as Lists, Exports, Email Templates, etc., aren't moved into production.

-First-time schools that have not had programs in production and are configuring their programs during the CAS's standard configuration period.
+Schools that are configuring their programs during the CAS's standard configuration period.

 Any data that appears in prelaunch is data that is generated in prelaunch.